vestlane-hiring/backend-demo/README.md

 We want to implement the concept of a Library that rents out books to users.

-We need to somehow track that a user can book up to a certain maximum of books simultaneously for a certain amount of time.
+We need to somehow track that a user can **book** up to a certain maximum of books simultaneously for a certain amount of time.

 For simplicity, let's assume 3 books simultaneously and 1 month, but would be nice to be able to plug in different numbers in the future (ex. maybe premium users will get more books for longer).

-When a book is not currently available, the user could reserve the book, getting added to a waitlist.
+When a book is not currently available, the user could **reserve** the book, getting added to a _waitlist_.

-When the user currently holding the book returns it, the book gets assigned automatically to the first User in the waitlist.
+When the user currently holding the book **returns** it, the book gets assigned automatically to the first User in the waitlist.

 Write some test for the solution.